zamfofex/dummyette/documentation/lichess.md

 `challenge.id`
 ---

 This will be the id of the challenge.
-This will match the id of the resulting game, and is what appears on the URL of lichess games.
+This will match the id of the resulting game, and is what appears on the URL of Lichess games.

 `challenge.color`
 ---